Streaming Private Continual Counting via Binning: Conclusion and discussion

 \section{Conclusion and discussion}

-We have introduced a new framework for approximating factorization mechanisms based on a technique called \enquote{binning}.
-We have provided an algorithm that always produces a valid binning, and we show that for a class of factorizations $LR$, running it with suitable parameters will produce a new factorization $\hat{L}\hat{R}$ that runs in sublinear space at the cost of a small multiplicative increase in error.
+We have introduced a new framework for approximating factorization mechanisms based on a technique we call \enquote{binning}.
+We give an algorithm that always produces a valid binning, and we show that, for a class of factorizations $LR$, calling it with suitable parameters produces a new factorization $\hat{L}\hat{R}$ running in sublinear space at the cost of a small multiplicative increase in error.
 This class includes the asymptotically optimal, up to lower order terms, factorization of the counting matrix $L=R=\sqrt{A}$ in \cite{fichtenberger_constant_2023, henzinger_almost_2023, bennett77}.
 Empirically we show something stronger.
-For $n$ at least up to $10^4$, we can produce factorization with \emph{lower} error \emph{in sublinear space}.
+For $n$ at least up to $10^4$, we produce factorizations with \emph{lower} error \emph{in sublinear space}.
 For weaker multiplicative guarantees, our empirical results suggest that our approach leads to logarithmic space complexity.
 Beyond this, we also show that our approach works once momentum and weight decay are introduced to the counting matrix.

 There are many possible directions for future work.
 The main question we leave is the space efficiency possible by binning: our theoretical bounds on space and error do not appear to be tight in general, as demonstrated by our empirical work.
-An approach that relies on more global properties of the perturbation $P=\hat{L} - L$, rather than bounding each element, could be a way forward.
+An approach relying on more global properties of the perturbation $P=\hat{L} - L$, rather than bounding each entry, could be a way forward.
 Another question worth pursuing is what other linear query matrices (and their factorizations) can be worth studying under binning.
 This is in particular relevant to non-Toeplitz matrices, where the techniques in \cite{dvijotham2024efficient} are not applicable.
 It would also be of interest to investigate whether the binnings produced by \Cref{alg:matrix_to_binning} can be substantially improved.